hughbien/notebook/molecular_and_cell_biology_for_dummies.md

 All cells come from pre-existing cells.
 They divide for:

-* Growth - most living things started as a single cell (embryote).
+* Growth - most living things started as a single cell (zygote).
 That single cell kept dividing to grow into you
 * Repair - if a multicellular organism is wounded, cells surrounding the wound will reproduce to repair the tissue